The idea that buying “ejidal” land in Mexico is very complicated is still a persistent myth.

 The formal registration of ejidal lands has provided a solid legal basis not only for the ejido communal owners but also for third parties interested in acquiring them.
 As a result, there are projects currently in development or already operating which have stemmed from agreements between ejidos and private companies in the real estate, tourism, agricultural, industrial and ecological sectors, with positive results on both sides.

-For all of the above reasons and for many more which due to the constraints of available space I am not able to elaborate on, it is now possible to invest in ejido property with confidence and security.
-Obviously, these kind of investments involve a particular set of guidelines which may differ from more traditional property investments.
+For all of the above reasons and for much more which due to the constraints of available space, I am not able to elaborate on, it is now possible to invest in ejido property with confidence and security.
+Obviously, these kinds of investments involve a particular set of guidelines which may differ from more traditional property investments.
 But if one follows the proper steps and conducts due diligence, an investment with ejidal lands can be quite successful.

 David Guerrero Berger is an attorney who founded and directs the law firm Guerrero Asesoria Juridica S.C. and has over twenty years` experience in agrarian and real estate law.
 His firm is formed by a group of specialized professionals with corporate offices in Mexico City and branches in several states throughout Mexico.
 Their clients include numerous national firms and even multinational corporations as well as many prestigious investors.